 This cycle is used to tap a thread on the face of a workpiece.

 Meaning of Retract length: Use this parameter for floating tap holders.
 The cycle calculates a new nominal pitch on the basis of the thread depth, the programmed pitch, and the retraction length.
 The nominal pitch is somewhat smaller than the pitch of the tap.
-During tapping, the tap is pulled away from the chuck by the retraction length.
-With this method, you can achieve higher service life of the taps.
+During tapping, the drill is pulled away from the chuck by the retraction length.
+With this method you can achieve higher service life from the taps.

-- X, Z: Start point - C: Spindle angle C-axis position - Z1: Start point drill (default: drilling starts from Z) - Z2: End point drill - F1: Thread pitch (default: feed rate from tool definition) - B: Run-in lgth to obtain the programmed spindle speed and feed rate (default: 2 Thread pitch F1) - SR: Return speed for enabling rapid retraction (default: same spindle speed as for tapping) - L: Retract length when using floating tap holders (default: 0) - CB: Brake off (1) - SCK: Safety clearance
+- X, Z: Start point - C: Spindle angle C-axis position - Z1: Start point drill (default: drilling starts from Z) - Z2: End point drill - F1: Thread pitch (default: feed rate from tool definition) - B: Run-in lgth, to achieve the programmed speed and feed rate (default: 2 Thread pitch F1) - SR: Return speed for enabling rapid retraction (default: same spindle speed as for tapping) - L: Retract length with use of floating tap holders (default: 0) - CB: Brake off (1) - SCK: Safety clearance